raghuchinnannan/a2.games/README.md

 # a2.games

-a2.games is a free opensource gaming website by [Raghu Chinnannan](https://raghu.ch) built using KaboomJS.
+a2.games is a free opensource gaming website by [Raghu Chinnannan](https://raghu.ch) built primarily using KaboomJS and vanilla JS.

 Primarily built as a fun project to engage my kids by showing their faces on the games and also as an oppurtunity to learn KaboomJS.